 What makes this trip special

-Join us for a week of paddling through the most spectacular fiords of East Greenland.
-Be surrounded by rugged granite mountains, thousands of floating icebergs, and incredible glaciers that meet the ocean.
-We will experience two traditional East Greenlandic villages during the week.
-Taking time to wander the streets and interact with people of all ages.
+Join us for a week of kayaking in Greenland, as we explore the spectacular fjords of the East Coast.
+Be surrounded by rugged granite mountains, countless icebergs and immense glaciers that tumble into the ocean.
+We will experience two traditional East Greenlandic villages during the trip, with time to wander and interact with people and learn about life in the arctic.

-We will explore the remote passageways and islands of this area, meander through iceberg mazes, and paddle at the foot of tidewater glaciers.
-Humpback whales are a common sight throughout the fiords, whether we are kayaking or at camp, the sound of spouting whales will often draw our attention.
+We will paddle the remote passageways and islands of this area, meander through iceberg mazes, and kayak at the foot of tidewater glaciers.
+Humpback whales are a common sight throughout the fjords, whether we are kayaking or at camp, the sound of spouting whales will often draw our attention.
 Kayak camping on remote beaches and rock slabs will grant us views of the midnight sun over towering granite mountains and snowy peaks.
 We will cook hearty, tasty meals each day, and sleep in tents for the duration of our paddling expedition.

 East Greenland is a very remote, sparsely populated area that is surrounded by rugged granite mountains, glaciers, snow capped peaks and a few small East Greenlandic Villages.
 This is the traditional territory of the Thule people, whose knowledge of the weather, snow and animals was paramount to their survival.